wbuchwalter/Kubernetes-acs-engine-autoscaler/README.md

 - --service-principal-app-id: Azure service principal id.
 Can also be specified in environment variable `AZURE_SP_APP_ID`
 - --service-principal-secret: Azure service principal secret.
 Can also be specified in environment variable `AZURE_SP_SECRET`
 - --service-principal-tenant-id: Azure service princiap tenant id.
 Can also be specified in environment variable `AZURE_SP_TENANT_ID`
-- --over-provision: Number of cluster agents to over provision in anticipation for imminent load
 - --sleep: Time (in seconds) to sleep between scaling loops (to be careful not to run into AWS API limits)
 - --slack-hook: Optional [Slack incoming webhook](https://api.slack.com/incoming-webhooks) for scaling notifications
 - --dry-run: Flag for testing so resources aren't actually modified.
 Actions will instead be logged only.